 Profiling

-This section explains how to use the profiling feature in Exasol.
+This article explains how to use the profiling feature in Exasol.

 Exasol deliberately omits complex tuning mechanisms for customers, for example, execution hints, creation of different index types, calculation of table statistics and so on.
 Queries in Exasol are analyzed by the query optimizer and corresponding tuning actions are executed fully automatically.